Applied Study

 Note that all EST&P students are strongly encouraged to take this 3 unit course.

-A student must register and pay for 2 units of EST&P Internship (39-661) during the summer semester of their internship.
+A student must register for 2 units of EST&P Internship (39-661) during the summer semester of their internship.
 To count towards the degree requirements, project / course supervision must be provided by an EST&P advisor or affiliated faculty member, a final report must be submitted, and a factorable letter grade must be assigned.

 The internship must be carried out between two full time semesters.
 Thus, the two semester EST&P-APS degree has a Spring-only starting term.